LAW OF DIMINISHING RETURNS

-law of diminishing return states that as successive units of a variable factor (e.g. land), output will increase at first but it will get to a point at which the addition of one more unit of the variable factor will result in less additional units of output
+law of diminishing return states that as successive units of a variable factor (e.g. land), the output will increase at first but it will get to a point at which the addition of one more unit of the variable factor will result in fewer additional units of output

 Explain the law of diminishing return